Italian battleship Impero: History

 Authorized to be built by Ansaldo of Genoa, the new battleship's keel was laid down on 14 May 1938 and launched on 15 November 1939.
 At her launching, she was christened Impero, after Italy's empire in Africa.
-With Genoa being in bombing range of France, and war now a definite possibility, Impero was moved to Brindisi on 8 June 1940 due to fears of French attack.
-Trieste was considered a better location, but Roma was fitting out there and the shipyard could not handle two battleships at one time.
+With Genoa being in bombing range of France, and war now a definite possibility, Impero was moved to Brindisi on 8 June 1940 due to fears of a French attack.
+Trieste was considered a better location, but Roma was fitting out there and the shipyard could not handle two battleships at once.
 While at Brindisi, some of her machinery was installed, along with parts of her smaller caliber weaponry.
 Despite the intent to move Impero to a safer location, Brindisi was still hit by Allied bombers, though Impero was not damaged.
 Nevertheless, the Regia Marina decided to shift production priorities to desperately needed escorts for merchant convoys.
 As a result, construction of Impero was delayed to expedite those ships.
 The only work done was the fitting of the engines and some gun mountings.

 Fitted with small-caliber anti-aircraft and anti-surface weaponry, Impero was sailed—using her own propulsion—to Venice on 22 January 1942.
 At some later time, she was moved again to Trieste, though no further work was done on the ship.
 After Italy's capitulation to the Allies in September 1943, Impero was seized by the Germans, who intended to break her up for scrap.
-This was evidently never completed, as the hulk was discovered by Allied forces in Trieste after the war half-sunk.
+This was evidently never completed, as Allied forces discovered the half-sunk hulk in Trieste after the war.
 The Germans had instead used her as a target ship and the Allies had damaged her during an air attack on 20 February 1945.
 Impero was stricken from the naval register on 27 March 1947.
 The hulk was raised sometime that year and towed to Venice and beached, where she was scrapped from 1948 to 1950.

 At the time of the capitulation, Impero's hull was 88% complete and the engines were 76% complete, but overall the ship was only 28% complete; it would have required about eighteen more months of work for the ship to be finished.
 Key features like the armament, electrical wiring and a reworking of the bridge had still not been completed.